You probably know someone who is currently engaged in freelance work. You’ve probably found yourself entertaining the idea. And you’re not alone.

 The role varies depending on the needs of a business and a virtual assistant salary is determined by your skills, strengths and competence as well as the nature of your services.
 Understandably, a virtual assistant that provides specialised services earns more than one with a generalised skill set.

 Most virtual assistant tasks are easy to do, so you don’t need to know everything to start your virtual assistant career.
-Besides, sites like Small Revolution, Hubspot Academy, Udemy, Skillshare, Facebook Blueprint and Youtube have free online virtual assistant courses that will help you improve your skills.
+Besides, sites like Hubspot Academy, Udemy, Skillshare, Facebook Blueprint and Youtube have free online virtual assistant courses that will help you improve your skills.

 Based on your skills, experience and interests, you may venture into any of these three categories of virtual assistants.